 - 2005 TAC recommendations lead to the following revisions of the Income Tax Act:

-The Disability Advisory Committee (DAC) is appointed by the Minister of National Revenue, the Honorable John McCallum reproting directly to him advising him on the administration of the Disability Tax Credit.
+The Disability Advisory Committee (DAC) is appointed by the Minister of National Revenue, the Honourable John McCallum reproting directly to him advising him on the administration of the Disability Tax Credit.
 Lembi Buchanan and Peter Weissman (chair) are appointed to the DAC.

 Mental functions for everyday life is defined as: